On automorphisms of semistable G-bundles with decorations

-We will be interested in $G$-bundles in $\text{Bun}_{G}(X)$ equipped with some type of decoration.
-One way to make this type of moduli problem precise is to consider a quasiseparated algebraic stack $\mathfrak{X}$ locally of finite type over $k$ equipped with a representable morphism $\varphi: \mathfrak{X} \to \text{Bun}_{G}(X)$.
+We will be interested in $G$-bundles in $\mathrm{Bun}_{G}(X)$ equipped with some type of decoration.
+One way to make this type of moduli problem precise is to consider a quasiseparated algebraic stack $\mathcal{M}$ that is locally of finite type over $k$, and is equipped with a representable morphism $\varphi: \mathcal{M} \to \mathrm{Bun}_{G}(X)$.
 In order to expect some rigidity properties for the automorphism groups of points, we need to impose some type of semistability assumptions on the ``$G$-bundles with decoration" that we are considering.
 This will be encoded by the existence of an adequate moduli space in the sense of \cite{alper_adequate}.
-We include the definition here for the sake of completeness. \begin{defn}[\cite{alper_adequate}] An algebraic stack $\mathfrak{X}$ is said to admit an adequate moduli space if there is a morphism $\phi: \mathfrak{X} \to Y$ to an algebraic space $Y$ such that the following properties are satisfied. \begin{enumerate}[(1)] \item Fix an \'etale morphism $p: U = \mathrm{Spec}(A) \to Y$ and a surjection $\mathcal{A} \to \mathcal{B}$ of quasicoherent $\mathcal{O}_{\mathfrak{X}}$-algebras.
-Then, for any section $t \in \Gamma(U, p^* \phi_*(\mathcal{B}))$, there exists some $N>0$ and a section $s \in \Gamma(U, p^*\phi_*(\mathcal{A}))$ such that $s$ maps to $t^N$. \item The natural morphism $\mathcal{O}_{Y} \to \phi_* \mathcal{O}_{\mathfrak{X}}$ is an isomorphism. \end{enumerate} \end{defn} Even though this notion provides a very convenient general setting for our theorem, we should stress that it is not necessary to understand the technicalities of adequate moduli spaces for our argument.
-The following are the main facts from \cite{alper_adequate} that the reader needs to know for our purposes. \begin{enumerate}[(A)] \item If $\mathfrak{X}$ admits an adequate moduli space, then the automorphism group of any closed geometric point of the stack $\mathfrak{X}$ is geometrically reductive.
-Such geometrically reductive group does not admit nontrivial normal connected smooth unipotent algebraic subgroups by \cite[Thm.
-9.4.1]{alper_adequate} and \cite[Thm.
-9.7.5]{alper_adequate}. \item If the moduli problem parameterized by the points of $\mathfrak{X}$ admits a moduli space construction via Mumford's GIT \cite{mumford-git}, then $\mathfrak{X}$ admits an adequate moduli space. \end{enumerate}
+We include the definition here for the sake of completeness. \begin{defn}[\cite{alper_adequate}] An algebraic stack $\mathcal{M}$ is said to admit an adequate moduli space if there is a morphism $\phi: \mathcal{M} \to Y$ to an algebraic space $Y$ such that the following properties are satisfied. \begin{enumerate}[(1)] \item Let $p: U = \mathrm{Spec}(A) \to Y$ \'etale morphism, and let $\mathcal{A} \to \mathcal{B}$ be surjection of quasicoherent $\mathcal{O}_{\mathcal{M}}$-algebras.
+Then, for any section $t \in \Gamma(U, p^* \phi_*(\mathcal{B}))$, there exists some $N>0$ and a section $s \in \Gamma(U, p^*\phi_*(\mathcal{A}))$ such that $s$ maps to $t^N$. \item The natural morphism $\mathcal{O}_{Y} \to \phi_* \mathcal{O}_{\mathcal{M}}$ is an isomorphism. \end{enumerate} \end{defn} Even though this notion provides a very convenient general setting for our theorem, we should stress that it is not necessary to understand the technicalities of adequate moduli spaces for our argument.
+The following are the main facts from \cite{alper_adequate} that the reader needs to know for our purposes. \begin{enumerate}[(A)] \item If $\mathcal{M}$ admits an adequate moduli space, then the automorphism group of any closed geometric point of the stack $\mathcal{M}$ is geometrically reductive \cite[Prop.
+9.3.4]{alper_adequate}.
+Moreover, an affine geometrically reductive group does not admit nontrivial normal connected smooth unipotent algebraic subgroups (such smooth unipotent subgroup is geometrically reductive by \cite[Thm.
+9.4.1]{alper_adequate}, and so it is reductive by \cite[Thm.
+9.7.5]{alper_adequate}, thus forcing it to be trivial). \item If the moduli problem parameterized by the points of $\mathcal{M}$ admits a moduli space construction via Mumford's GIT \cite{mumford-git}, then $\mathcal{M}$ admits an adequate moduli space \cite[Thm.
+9.1.4]{alper_adequate}. \end{enumerate}